 Review summary: Sony RX100 IV vs Nikon D3300

 So what conclusions can be drawn?
 Which of the two cameras – the Sony RX100 IV or the Nikon D3300 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Sony Cyber-shot DSC-RX100 IV:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.